Simulation

 Source code in splitfxm/simulation.py

-def evolve(self, t_diff: float, split=False, split_loc=None, method='RK45', rtol=1e-3, atol=1e-6, max_step=np.inf):
+def evolve(self, t_diff: float, split=False, split_locs=None, method='RK45', rtol=1e-3, atol=1e-6, max_step=np.inf, bounds=None):

 """